bohoomil/fontconfig-ultimate/README.rst

 If you are using a desktop environment (KDE, Gnome) that lets you adjust font settings on its own, you can duplicate the base values as found in ``/etc/fonts/infinality/conf.d/50-base-rendering.conf``.

+If you need good looking fonts but you aren't sure which to choose, see a brief list of my favourite specimen `here <https://github.com/bohoomil/fontconf/wiki/Free-font-recomendations>`_ (to be updated).

 .. _fontconfig-infinality-ultimate: https://aur.archlinux.org/packages/fontconfig-infinality-ultimate/